School-Based Services Integration Model

 School-Based Health Centers (SBHC): SBHCs provide a variety of services to improve the overall health of students and their family members, including primary care, immunizations, health screenings, and health education.
 Some SBHCs also offer behavioral health and substance abuse services, oral health services, vision and hearing screenings, and reproductive health services.
 The HRSA School-Based Health Centers website has information about applying for funding for a center.

-Coordinated School Health Model: Rural communities are also implementing the Centers for Disease Control and Prevention’s (CDC) evidence-based Coordinated School Health Model to promote the healthy development of school-age children.
+Whole School, Whole Community, Whole Child (WSCC): Rural communities are also implementing the Centers for Disease Control and Prevention’s (CDC) evidence-based Whole School, Whole Community, Whole Child (WSCC) model to promote the healthy development of school-age children.
 This initiative involves eight key components:

 - Health education

 - Health services

 - Family/community involvement

 School program leaders can use the School Health Index to assess the strengths and weaknesses of their school and identify key components of WSCC to prioritize their goals.
 The CDC has information about implementing a WSCC program.